We are happy to be able to assist you again in person at our Madrid Campus.

-In addition to having the best selection of apartments near campus, they strive to enhance the experience by offering benefits like contracts in English, 24-hour service, and quality control of the apartments!
+In addition to having the best selection of apartments and residences (especially MasterHome, Funway and The Residence for masters students) near campus, Beyond Campus strives to enhance the experience by offering benefits like contracts in English, 24-hour service, and quality control.

 REAL ESTATE AGENCIESRECOMMENDED REAL ESTATE AGENCIES AND SEARCH ENGINES

 Although renting a flat through an agency tends to be a bit more expensive because of the commissions, it can also be a very convenient option.
 IE recommends the following real estate agencies.
 Be sure to mention that you are an IE student.
 Visit the following links to learn more:

 In general, the most common way to search for a flat in Spain is by using one of the most popular real estate websites.
 Visit the links below to find out more:

 Moving & StorageHousing Related Services

 As an IE student, you can also benefit from the agreements we have with Moving and Storage Companies.
 These can be useful to you especially If you are in Madrid and you need to change apartment and move furniture, if you are going on holidays and you don’t want to keep your belongings in your apartment but store them somewhere until your return, or if you are abroad and you would like someone to pack all your things and send them to the destination of your choice.

 For further details please contact the companies directly; they offer free quotations: